Building Your Network Virtually

 Networking can feel unnerving, especially for introverts, says Alayna Johnson, who graduated from the University of Illinois in spring 2020 with a B.S. in chemistry.
 In person conferences forced Johnson to move out of her comfort zone and talk to new people.
 “If someone is at your poster, you have to talk,” she says.
 After the ACS Spring 2020 National Meeting was canceled, she still shared her poster online via ACS’s SciMeetings platform.
 But she didn’t feel the same push to network.

-In addition, if you learn something fascinating at a virtual meeting, you can use that intriguing talk or poster as a conversation starter.
+In addition, if you learn something fascinating at a technical meeting, you can use that intriguing talk or poster as a conversation starter.
 Students can contact a presenter through e-mail or LinkedIn with a comment or question, says James Murray, a professor of chemistry at Immaculata University in Pennsylvania and ACS career consultant.
 “Maybe it will turn into a phone call or a Zoom meeting to start getting that connection tighter,” he says.
 “You can see what it is that both sides can bring to a particular issue, whether mentoring, or solving a scientific problem, or looking for jobs or internships.”

 If you feel nervous about reaching out, remember that “everybody at that meeting had to have the same start as you,” says Murray.
 “The more you practice the networking and the talking to people, the better you get at it.”